Maria Alyokhina: Awards and honors

 She was co-winner of the Hannah Arendt Prize for Political Thought (2014).

 In popular culture

 A documentary following the Pussy Riot court cases, Pussy Riot: A Punk Prayer, debuted at the 2013 Sundance Film Festival.

-In 2015, Alyokhina and her Pussy Riot bandmate Nadezhda Tolokonnikova appeared as themselves in Chapter 29 of House of Cards, a popular American television drama series that airs on Netflix.
-In the show, Alyokhina and Tolokonnikova heavily criticized a fictionalized version of Vladimir Putin for corruption, while dining in the White House.
+In 2015, Alyokhina and Tolokonnikova appeared as themselves in Chapter 29 of House of Cards, a popular American television drama series that airs on Netflix.
+In the show, Alyokhina and Tolokonnikova heavily criticized a fictionalized version of Vladimir Putin (the character, Russian President "Viktor Petrov", played by Lars Mikkelsen) for corruption, while dining in the White House.

-In 2017 she published a memoir on her trial and time in prison, entitled "Riot Days".
+In 2017, she published a memoir on her trial and time in prison, titled "Riot Days".
 A live performance based on the book which accompanies the text with live music and projected video has toured internationally.